LayZeeDK/github-pages-docusaurus/docs/Tutorials/receive-tokens.md

 ### 3. Mint and Receive MXC, Ride or Park Test Token on Arbitrum Goerli
 - Select any of the tokens (MXC, Ride or Park) from the dropdown
 - Click on the Faucet button below the dropdown (The Faucet button is only visible if you haven't minted the selected token)
-- Onclick of the Faucet button, a modal will pop up, Click the Mint button
+- Onclick of the Faucet button, a modal will pop up, click the Mint button
 - Once minted, the Faucet button will disappear, you can select another token and repeat the process

 ![mint amd receive token](./img/step3/mintReceiveTokenOnArbitrum.png)

-### 4. Bridge Token from Arbitrum to MXC Wannsee L2
+### 4. Bridge Token from Arbitrum Goerli to MXC Wannsee L2
 - After minting token on Arbitrum Goerli network
 - Select one of the minted token to bridge
 - Input the amount of token to bridge